 On the Verge of manhood Raven’s rampage continues

-As he begins the difficult path to Acceptance by his fellow Olympians.
-Out to prove he’s as good, if not better than, any of them he bests the Trials set before him by Hades and Poseidon.
-This isn’t enough for him, in his quest to prove to his Father, Ares, that he is an Olympian Raven preys upon the Mortals below Olympus in a time of great weakness.
-Settling for nothing less than Chaos, he enlists the aid of his Uncle Apollo and pushes the Mortals to pure anarchy when a global financial crisis leaves the entire world destitute, in ruins, and at each other’s throats.
-Ready to conquer his Trials, take his place at the Counsel Table, and bring Ares the glory Cernunnos once prophesized, only one thing stands in his way; the night his Mother fell down the stairs.
+as tackles the difficult path to Acceptance by his fellow Olympians.
+Out to prove he’s as good as, if not better than, any of them he bests the Trials set before him by Hades and Poseidon.
+This isn’t enough for Raven.
+In his quest to prove that he is a true Olympian Raven preys upon the Mortals below Olympus in a time of great weakness.
+Settling for nothing less than Chaos, he enlists the aid of his Uncle Apollo together they push the Mortals to pure anarchy when a global financial crisis leaves the entire world destitute, in ruins, and at each other’s throats.
+Ready to finish conquering his Trials so that he may take his place at the Counsel Table, and bring Ares the glory Cernunnos once foretold, only one thing stands in his way; the night his Mother fell down the stairs.

 Alena, her body asleep in Ares’ bed for four long years, is lost deep in the clutches of a never-ending dream induced by Morpheus.
 After years of living an illusion and becoming Morpheus Wife, Alena discovers his deception and struggles to escape her prison.
 Morpheus has no intentions of ever letting her go.
 He’ll fight to the death to keep her.